sajiddeboss/ECG-HeartBeat-Classification/README.md

 Dataset link : https://www.kaggle.com/shayanfazeli/heartbeat

 We used this dataset to classify the heartbeat into 5 classes.
-An cnn architecture is devised to train on this dataset and an validation accuracy of 98.26% is obtained.
+A cnn architecture is devised to train on this dataset and an validation accuracy of 98.26% is obtained.

 Acknowledgements:
 Mohammad Kachuee, Shayan Fazeli, and Majid Sarrafzadeh.
 "ECG Heartbeat Classification: A Deep Transferable Representation." arXiv preprint arXiv:1805.00794 (2018).